 Troubleshooting Configuration Errors

-The model configuration screen will highlight steps that have not been configured properly after the Admin clicks PUBLISH on a Program.
+The model configuration page highlights the steps that have not been configured properly when the Admin clicks PUBLISH on the configuration page.
 This is available for all Program models.

-When users click the PUBLISH button, red highlights will appear over any steps within the model that have not been configured properly and would prevent the outreach from being published successfully.
-If this feature identifies one or more steps that have not been properly configured, the outreach will not be published.
+When you click PUBLISH on the configuration page, red highlights appear over any steps within the model that have not been configured properly and are preventing the Program from being published successfully.
+If this feature identifies one or more steps that have not been properly configured, the Program can not be published.

-Users can hover over the red exclamation points at the top-right of any highlighted step for more information on the configuration issue.
+You can hover over the red exclamation icon at the top-right of any highlighted step to know more about the configuration issue.

 Publishing and Exiting the Model

-After configuring the Program, users have three options before exiting the model:
+After configuring the Program, you can click one of the following three options before exiting the model:

-Save: This saves any configuration changes made to the model.
+- Save: This saves any changes to the model configuration.

-Discard Changes: This exits the model without saving any configurations that have been made.
+- Discard Changes: This exits the model without saving any configuration changes.

-Publish: This publishes the outreach and begins the process of sending messages to participants.
-After clicking PUBLISH, a pop-up window will display asking if you would like to proceed with publishing the program.
-Admins have the option to publish the Program immediately or schedule it to publish at a later time.
+- Publish: This publishes the Program and begins the process of sending messages to the participants.
+After clicking PUBLISH, a dialog appears to confirm publishing the program.
+You have two options to publish the Program now, or schedule to publish later as explained below.